R. Thomas Dunn

 - Editor, Under Construction, an ABA Forum on Construction Law newsletter (2018-current); Associate Editor (2015-2018)

-- Steering Committee Member, Division 1, Litigation and Dispute Resolution, ABA Forum on Construction Law (2014-current)
+- Chair, Division 1, Litigation and Dispute Resolution, ABA Forum on Construction Law (2021)

 - Co-chair, ABA Forum on Construction Law Fall 2017 Meeting on 2017 Updates to the AIA Contract Documents, Boston